 We are confident that Bethesda Outreach Ministry is in God’s sovereign and all-powerful hands.
 The vital work here continues to move ahead as God provides the necessary financial and human resources.
 Our goal is to continue to impact the lives of the children that God has brought to the Bethesda Village, but we hope to have a greater impact on the local community in reaching even more orphaned and vulnerable children in the future.

-Local churches meeting the needs of orphan children that they may become disciples of Christ.
+The local church and its members meeting the needs of orphaned and vulnerable children, that they may become disciples of Christ.

 - God’s Word & Prayer

 We believe the Word of God and prayer are essential to this ministry.